 You might not like the taste as it has bitter alkaloids.
 But it’s a tea, so you can do many things to improve the taste.
 I like to add just a little bit of honey and ginger, but some people prefer to add other teas, like green tea or even a freshly made juice.

-As with anything else, don’t go and drink a gallon of reishi mushroom tea immediately.
-Take a little bit and make sure it doesn’t affect your stomach in a negative way.
-If you use aspirin or similar blood-thinning drug, you might want to skip reishi tea altogether, as it may increase bleeding time.
+As with anything else, don’t go and drink a gallon of Reishi mushroom tea immediately.
+Drink a cup and make sure it doesn’t affect your stomach in a negative way.
+If you use aspirin or similar blood-thinning drugs, you may want to skip Reishi tea altogether, as it may increase bleeding time.
 But other than that there aren’t really any side effects.

-With a powdered extract of reishi, like we have available here, all you have to do is add one teaspoon to hot water (or any other type of a tea).
-Since this reishi is already extracted, basically it’s already been prepared as a tea, but is made into a powdered form, you can add this to tea without having to boil the mushroom.
+With a powdered extract of Reishi, like we have available, all you have to do is add one quarter to one-half teaspoon to hot water (or any other type of a tea).
+Since the Reishi is already extracted, basically it’s already been prepared as a tea and made into a powdered form, so you can add this to tea without having to boil the mushroom.